faricacarroll/jupyterlab/usertests/notebook-imagewidget:test2.md

 **What is being tested:** Notebook and ImageWidget
 **Date/Time:** 7/15/16 9:40-10:10am
 **Participant Initials:** GO
-**Familarity with Jupyter:** Worked with notebooks before, but not Jupyterlab
+**Familiarity with Jupyter:** Worked with notebooks before, but not Jupyterlab
 **Link to video:**

 # Issues with interface